-A couple of craft beer enthusiasts traversed the globe for a year.
+A couple of craft beer enthusiasts traveled the globe for a year.
 What did they find?

 Well, while we certainly were not able to taste every microbrew from every craft brewery from every city we passed through, we did endeavor to sample at least a few brews from each country we visited.
 It should be noted that our tastes strongly favor the bold, bitter & citrusy hop flavors of pale ales and India pale ales… so if you are an impassioned hop-lover, this list could be for you.
 All told, we sampled 196 beers from 32 countries.
 From New Zealand’s famed Nelson hop region to London’s hip and flourishing craft beer scene, here’s a rundown of our favorite beers and their ingenious brewers:

 They’re only open Friday & Saturday, but the extensive menu of delicious, hopped-up microbrews at Fourpure’s Bermondsey tap room makes it a must-visit if you’re in the city over a weekend.
 Better yet?
 Fourpure is at the southern end of the ‘Bermondsey Beer Mile,’ a 1.5-mile route stretching from London Bridge to South Bermondsey where craft beer aficionados can sample flights from six different craft breweries.

 Juicebox Citrus IPA

 The Kernel Brewery

 Another brewery serving up some tasty ales is also conveniently located along London’s Bermondsey Beer Mile.
 We loved pretty much everything we tried from The Kernel, with the Ella being our favorite of the bunch.
 If you are not in London on a Saturday – the only day the brewery is open – check out We Brought Beer, a terrific craft beer store with three locations (Tooting, Clapham Junction, and Balham) that offers a host of local selections (The Kernel & Fourpure included).